 Research output per year

-Our research group is based in both the Sustainable Materials Innovation Hub, within the Henry Royce Institute for Advanced Materials Research and Innovation, and the Department of Materials.
+The Fielding research group is part of the Department of Materials and is based in the Henry Royce Institute for Advanced Materials Research and Innovation and the Sustainable Materials Innovation Hub.

 The main focus of our research involves the design, synthesis and applications of polymers and polymer colloids for use in various applications.
 We have expertise in the preparation of colloidal nanoparticles, colloidal nanocomposites, polymer latexes and hydrogels using primarily (controlled) radical polymerisation techniques.
 Characterisation of such materials typically involves using an array of methods such as dynamic light scattering, disc centrifuge photosedimentometry, transmission & scanning electron microscopy, NMR spectroscopy, gel permeation chromatography, atomic force microscopy and small-angle X-ray scattering.
-The research in our group is collaborative in nature, with currently available projects in the areas of e.g. Sustainable waterborne protective coatings; Copolymer hydrogels as responsive structural biomaterials; and Biomedical diagnostics based on polymeric nano/micro-particles.
+The research in our group is collaborative in nature, with currently ongoing projects in the areas of e.g. Sustainable waterborne protective coatings; Nanocomposite, multifunctional hydrogels; Polymer additives for 3D printing; Graphene and related 2D material composites; and Biomedical diagnostics based on polymeric nano/micro-particles.

-Our group is part of the Polymers and Composites research theme in the Department of Materials and the Sustainable Materials Innovation Hub in the Henry Royce Institute for Advanced Materials Research and Innovation.
+The Fielding research group is part of the Polymers and Composites research theme in the Department of Materials and the Sustainable Materials Innovation Hub in the Henry Royce Institute for Advanced Materials Research and Innovation.
+More details, including current group members, can be found on the Fielding group website.

 Member of the Royal Society of Chemistry (MRSC)